WillowyBoat2388/legendary-journey/README.md

 ### Scaling: From Pilot to Enterprise

-As data volumes grew, the team evolved the platform:
+As data volumes grows, the team evolves the platform:

 **Compute Scaling:**
 - Auto-scaling Databricks clusters: add workers as ingestion and transformation jobs demand compute.